 I split up the focus adapter into separate files. [print FocusOuterRight, FocusInnerRight, FocusOuterLeft, FocusInnerLeft].
 The threads are opposite direction for the left eye so if you mix up the right and left parts they won't screw together!

-Added a version for the prescription inserts from VR Lens Lab (has separate files for left and right eye).
-May need to print with supports enabled.
+Added a version for the prescription inserts from VR Lens Lab (also fits VR Optician) There are separate files for left and right eye.
+May need to print with supports enabled.**

 Great detailed installation video here by cbutters tech.
 The process for vive and vive pro are identical.